lagimik/PartnerCrucible/SecuritySolutionArea.md

 Source | Description | Notes
 :----- | :---------- | :----
+[Microsoft Sentinel and Microsoft 365 Defender](https://github.com/Azure/Azure-Sentinel) | This repository contains out of the box detections, exploration queries, hunting queries, workbooks, playbooks and much more to help you get ramped up with Microsoft Sentinel and provide you security content to secure your environment and hunt for threats.
+The hunting queries also include Microsoft 365 Defender hunting queries for advanced hunting scenarios in both Microsoft 365 Defender and Microsoft Sentinel.| GitHub
 [Microsoft 365 Defender Demo](https://cdx.transform.microsoft.com/experience-detail/d12fa95b-908d-4d74-bd3b-9549d9d562f4)| Using the integrated threat protection demo environment, this Microsoft 365 Defender Demo Guide walks field sellers through a content rich demo for customers showing the investigation of a simulated spear phishing attack and advanced hunting exercise.|..
 [Microsoft Defender for Business](https://learning.eventbuilder.com/M365MDBSeries)| WEbinar series|...
 [Microsoft 365 Defender Ninja](https://techcommunity.microsoft.com/t5/microsoft-365-defender-blog/become-a-microsoft-365-defender-ninja/ba-p/1789376) | his Ninja blog covers the features and functions of Microsoft 365 Defender – everything that goes across the workloads, but not the individual workloads themselves.
 The content is structured into three different knowledge levels, with multiple modules: Fundamentals, Intermediate, and Expert. | August 2022